Job code: UK-INF-2020-09-0008

 Affiliate patient

-Katy is a 37 year old RA patient and affiliate member of our ASSIST RA steering committee.
-She volunteers for NRAS and has had an active role in supporting fellow patients during the pandemic this year.
+Katy is an RA patient and affiliate member of our ASSIST RA steering committee.
+She volunteers for NRAS and has had an active role in supporting fellow patients during the pandemic.
 Listen to her story in our first ‘Joint discussions in RA’ podcast: Discussions with a patient

 Job code: UK-INF-2020-10-0030